ibm-cloud-docs/appid/customizing-tokens.md

     </tbody>
   </table>

-You can reference nested fields in your claim mappings by using the dot syntax.
+You can reference nested claims in your mappings by using the dot syntax.
 Example: `nested.attribute` {:tip}

 </br>